 The disposable coffee cup is like a developer model tract home.
 Made once at the cheapest possible cost, and then thrown away to make room for the next one.

 No one has been able to develop a recyclable coffee cup that can be utilized by the large chains on a massive scale.
-Until they do, we have banned disposable coffee cups in the STO office, and issued each employee a “Keep Cup.”
+Until they do, we have banned disposable coffee cups in the Sustainable office, and issued each employee a “Keep Cup.”
 It just makes sense.

 The future brew.